ArchCipher/CyberSecurity/PortSwigger-web-security-academy/SQL-injection/04-sqli-union-column-containing-text.md

 Injected `'a'` is a visible test string and will appear on the page if the injection works.

+**Step 3: Solving the Lab and Verifying the Result**

 ![burpsuite response](./misc-images/04-2.png)

-But, this did not solve the lab.
-The response included a hint: Make the database should retrieve the string 'xE5jkD'
+The response included a hint: Make the database retrieve the string 'xE5jkD'.

-### 4. Solved the Lab Using the Required Payload

 ```sql
 ' UNION SELECT NULL,'xE5jkD',NULL--